Morocco On a Budget

 At A Glance

 - Public transportation is very good in Morocco.
 In most major cities there is a bus station with an indoor area where you can purchase your tickets from official windows.
 Go directly to your window of choice and do not give your money to anybody outside of the bus station.
 Touts linger around the buses and carry luggage, purchase tickets or assist foreigners for tips.
 In some cases they can be a little overly aggressive but generally they are harmless.
+Otherwise, it's possible to drive yourself as most roads are decent.
+Here are some tips from driving in Morocco, or you can find car rental prices here.

 - Fresh produce is excellent throughout the country.
 If you have access to a kitchen, head to the market and pick up some vegetables, spices, and a little meat.
 You can try your hand at making your own Moroccan feast.
 Although it may not be exactly what you find in the restaurants, it's still a fun experience.